This HTML5 interactive visually illustrates the transformation of a cluttered living space to promote the company's storage services.

 HTML5 DESIGN NOTES

-The objective was to present the visitor with an exaggerate example of cluttered apartment room stuffed with furniture, sporting goods, electronic equipment, mementos and other furnishings.
+The objective was to present the visitor with an exaggerated example of a cluttered apartment room stuffed with furniture, sporting goods, electronic equipment, mementos and other furnishings.

 Below the graphics is a horizontal slider bar.
 Each point on the slider bar is a threshold controlling which items are visible or hidden.
 The slider bar handle can be moved right or left by dragging or clicking on a point.
 The handle will snap to the nearest point when released while dragging.